Weyl-type bounds for twisted $GL(2)$ short character sums: Introduction

-Here we shall describe our method briefly by taking $f$ to be a holomorphic primitive cusp form for $SL(2,\mathbb{Z})$.
-Here we are using the method done by Prof. R. Munshi (see, \cite{Mun}).
+We shall describe our method briefly by taking $f$ to be a holomorphic primitive cusp form for $SL(2,\mathbb{Z})$.
+Here we are using the method of R. Munshi (see \cite{Mun}).
 At first we consider the sum